ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

    const float zeroDefaultValues[2] = {0.07714891, 0.07672070};

 You must pay attention to the position within the array of the values.
 If 16 has an index of 2 in the positive values array, it should have the same index in the negative values array.
 The same applies to the step_value and zero_default values.

+**Utilize this guidance and the formulas provided to ensure that the steering mechanism is adjusted appropriately for optimal performance.**
+**Remember, accurate steering calibration is crucial for optimal performance, so ensure you follow the above steps carefully.**